stride3d/stride-docs/en/manual/scenes/entities/transform/local-and-world-matrix.md

 var down = Entity.Transform.WorldMatrix.Down;
 ```

-This is most commonly used with movement (making the player walk forwards) or with [physics queries](../../../physics/physics-queries/index.md) (e.g. checking if an enemy was hit in the direction the player is looking).
+This is most commonly used with movement (e.g. making the player walk forwards) or with [physics queries](../../../physics/physics-queries/index.md) (e.g. checking if an enemy was hit in the direction the player is looking).

 ## Decomposing